galapagos-cruise-sealions-photo

 We had one more stop: the Charles Darwin Research Station where we were briefed on the ‘rearing in captivity’ programme for giant tortoises.
 Thanks to these programmes, the giant tortoise population is slowly but surely making a healthy recovery.

 It was soon time to leave the Galapagos Islands.
 It was a short visit (4 days/3 nights) but the experiences I had were absolutely incredible.
 I’m really glad I decided to go because I learned so much about nature conservation and the intricate balance of our ecosystem.
-This Galapagos Islands cruise was an eye-opening introduction to the islands and its famed ecology – I hope to return one day and see more of these magical islands.
+This Galapagos Islands cruise was an eye-opening introduction to the islands and its famed ecology.
+It certain is one of the must-visit places in Ecuador!

-Find out more about Yacht La Pinta and how to get to Galapagos Islands with LAN Airlines.
+Find out more about Yacht La Pinta and this cruise.

 Note: my trip to Ecuador was a collaboration with Metropolitan Touring and LAN Airlines.
 All views expressed above are mine, and mine only.